 Elementary OS is an Ubuntu-based Linux operating system that is clean, simple, and lightweight.
 Lightweight it particularly useful for revitalizing older hardware.
 I have a 2010 MacBook Pro that is still in good shape, but it cannot run the current MacOS and has zero trade-in value at the Apple Store.
 This post goes step-by-step through the process of installing elementaryOS to revitalize the machine.

-Elementary OS runs pretty well on this machine, with two big caveats.
+Elementary OS runs pretty well on this machine, with two caveats.
 First, wifi does not work out of the box.
 It is not too hard to get it to work, but you will need either an ethernet cable or a way to run internet through bluetooth to the laptop to get the wifi set up properly.
-And even once it works, I was only ever able to get speeds in the 10-20 Mbps range tops, even though my service has capacity much faster speeds.
 Second, the Nvidia GeForce 320M graphics card in this device is not well-supported in Linux.
-With the default open-source nouveau drivers, expect a less than flawless experience, and wake from suspend to not be supported.
+With the default open-source nouveau drivers, performance is sup-optimal compared to the Nvidia proprietary drivers, and wake from suspend will not be supported.
 (If graphical performance is important, you will have an easier time getting the proprietary Nvidia drivers configured on Ubuntu 20.04 LTS, as discussed in more detail below.)

 In this guide, we will do a clean installation of elementary OS that will replace MacOS on the machine.
 That all said, let us dive into the installation.